ArtifexSoftware/mupdf/docs/src/mutool-object-pdf-annotation.rst

     Get the annotation flags.

-    :return: `Integer` representaton of a bit-field of flags specified below.
+    :return: `Integer` representation of a bit-field of flags specified below.

     |example_tag|